gem5/website/_pages/documentation/gem5-stdlib/7-using-local-data-sources.md

 #### Creating a Custom Resource Data Source

-Let's begin by creating a local JSON object for a resource.
+Let's begin by creating a local resource.
 This is a bare bones resource that will serve as an example.
-To use local resources with `obtain_resource()`,our bare bones resource need to have a binary file.
+To use local resources with `obtain_resource()`, our bare bones resource need to have a binary file.
 Here we use an empty binary called `fake-binary`.

+**Note**: Make sure that Gem5 binary and `fake-binary` have same ISA target (RISCV here).

 Next, let's create the JSON data source.
 I'll name the file `my-resources.json`.
 The contents should look like this: